Acquired human cytomegalovirus

 • Vitamin D insufficiency/deficiency is associated with the following: (1) reduced sunlight exposure and intensity; (2) malabsorption or protein-wasting syndromes; (3) enzyme-inducing antiepileptic medications; (4) disorders associated with higher vitamin D metabolism (sarcoidosis, tuberculosis, primary hyperparathyroidism); and (5) mutations in the genes involved in vitamin D synthesis and breakdown.

 Synthesis.
-The synthesis of vitamin D in the body involves several steps across different organs and involves different enzymes and carrier molecules.
+Vitamin D synthesis in the body involves several steps across different organs and involves different enzymes and carrier molecules.

 Endogenous vitamin D is synthesized in the epidermis and dermis.
 7-dehydrocholesterol absorbs ultraviolet B (UVB) radiation, leading to the formation of previtamin D.